 |Famous New Englanders|

-Author of the most successful young adult novel of all time.
+Author of Little Women, the most successful young adult novel of all time.

 Popular 30th president of the USA, from a tiny Vermont village.